 Find someone from the CP group whose scientific focus sounds like it could dovetail with yours.
 Can you learn something from this person (or persons) and from their lab?
 Can you design a project that builds on your shared expertise and provides a novel way for you proceed together?
 If yes, then talk to them, put meat on the bones and then submit an application.

 What form do progress reports take?

 Written updates (interim progress reports) should be given periodically to the Steering Committee and your PI should be kept in the loop at all times.
-Oral presentations (with a written update for the PI Steering Committee) will either take place at a follow-up CP meeting or at a connected meeting at the International Symposium in November.
-Your PI may attend, but it is unlikely that other PIs will attend.
+Oral presentations (with a written update for the PI Steering Committee) will either take place at a follow-up CP meeting or at a wider 1080 meeting.
+Your PI may attend.